andrew/ultimate-awesome/README.md

 - [awesome-engineering-management](https://github.com/jamescarr/awesome-engineering-management) - A collection of awesome links on all topics related to engineering management.
 - [awesome-r-blogs](https://github.com/Jeet1994/awesome-r-blogs) - A list of awesome R blogs on the web.
 - [awesome-R-blogs](https://github.com/Jeet1994/awesome-R-blogs) - A list of awesome R blogs on the web.
-- [awesome-LLM-AIOps](https://github.com/Jun-jie-Huang/awesome-LLM-AIOps) - A list of awesome academic researches and industrial materials about Large Language Model (LLM) and Artificial Intelligence for IT Operations (AIOps).
 - [awesome-pdf](https://github.com/karllhughes/awesome-pdf) - A collection of high-quality libraries, links, and resources for developers working with PDFs 🕶.
 - [awesome-data-quality](https://github.com/kwanUm/awesome-data-quality) - Curated list of tools and frameworks assisting in monitoring data quality.
 - [awesome-llamas](https://github.com/lawwu/awesome-llamas) - Awesome repositories for LLaMA1 and LLaMA2.
 - [awesome-crypto-art](https://github.com/lazzarello/awesome-crypto-art) - Awesome list of crypto art resources :sunglasses:.
+- [awesome-telco-cloud](https://github.com/LesFacilitateurs/awesome-telco-cloud) - A curated list of Telco Cloud ecosystem projects and resources ☁️.
 - [awesome-cryptocurrency](https://github.com/Liquidator2048/awesome-cryptocurrency) - Solo alcuni link utili.
 - [awesome-spacemesh](https://github.com/lrettig/awesome-spacemesh) - A crowdsourced list of Spacemesh-related resources and utilities.
 - [awesome-contrastive-learning-for-nlp](https://github.com/malteos/awesome-contrastive-learning-for-nlp) - A collection of papers about contrastive learning for natural language processing.